 Methodologies of Red Teaming

-There are several methodologies used in Red Teaming.
-Some of the popular methodologies are:
+Several methodologies are used in red teaming.
+Some of the popular methods are:

 1. Adversary Emulation: In this methodology, the Red Team simulates the actions of a specific threat actor or group of threat actors.
 This approach can help organizations understand the tactics, techniques, and procedures (TTPs) used by a particular adversary and assess the effectiveness of their security controls against them.